sandrocan/LLMs-for-design-of-alkali-activated-concrete-formulations/README.md

 #### Specify Environment Variables

-Create a `.env` file in `LLMs-for-design-of-alkali-activated-concrete-formulations/experiments/notebooks` and specify the URL over which the llama3 model is available.
-When running ollama locally, the URL is usually `http://localhost:11434/v1`
+Create a `.env` file in `LLMs-for-design-of-alkali-activated-concrete-formulations/experiments/notebooks` and specify the URL over which the llama3 model is available with the enviroment variable `LLAMA3_SERVER_URL`.
+When running the model locally using ollama, the standard URL is `http://localhost:11434/v1`

 ```
 LLAMA3_SERVER_URL="http://localhost:11434/v1"
 ```

 If you want to utilize GPT-3.5 or GPT-4, an OpenAI API Key is required.
-Specify your OpenAI API Key in your `.env` file
+Specify the OpenAI API Key in your `.env` file with enviroment variable `OPENAI_API_KEY`

 ```
 OPENAI_API_KEY={YOUR_OPENAI_API_KEY}